 If you trace the paths of all the Lyrid meteors backward, they seem to radiate from the constellation Lyra the Harp, near the brilliant star Vega.
-This is only a chance alignment, for these meteors burn up in the atmosphere about 100 kilometers – or 60 miles – up.
+This is only a chance alignment, for these meteors burn up in the atmosphere about 60 miles (100 km) up.
 Meanwhile, Vega lies trillions of times farther away at 25 light-years.

 However, knowing the rising time of the radiant point helps you know when the shower is best in your sky.
-The higher Vega climbs into the sky, the more meteors you’re likely to see.
+The higher Vega climbs into your sky, the more meteors you’re likely to see.
 Be aware that the star Vega resides quite far north of the celestial equator, so for that reason the Lyrid meteor shower favors the Northern Hemisphere.